 - Perform after-run maintenance on the engine.
-This clears the engine of destructive moisture and other corrosive deposits.
-This is extremely important for the life of the engine.
-See After-run Procedure, right. - Inspect the gears for wear, broken teeth, or debris lodged between the teeth. - Inspect the vehicle for obvious damage or wear.
-Look for: - 1.
-Loose or missing screws - 2.
-Cracked, bent, or damaged parts - 3.
-Cut or loose wiring - 4.
-Cut or kinked fuel lines - 5.
-Signs of fuel leakage
+This clears the engine

+of destructive moisture and other corrosive deposits.
+This is extremely

+important for the life of the engine.
+Read on for after-run maintenance

+procedures.

+- Inspect the gears for wear, broken teeth, or debris lodged between the teeth

+- Inspect the vehicle for obvious damage or wear.
+Look for:

+- 1. Loose or missing screws

+- 2. Cracked, bent, or damaged parts

+- 3. Cut or loose wiring

+- 4. Cut or kinked fuel lines

+- 5. Signs of fuel leakage